 - Once we receive your professional and pastoral recommendation forms, we’ll schedule a Zoom call to meet virtually.

-- Together we’ll continue to discern to see if joining LAMP is the right call for you.
+- Together we’ll discern if LAMP is the right call for you.

 What is your day-to-day life like for a LAMP Missionary?